Stiftung Brandenburgische Gedenkstätten Gedenkstätte und Museum Sachsenhausen

 Rudolf Witzleben and his daughter Inka in the Berlin Tiergarten, 1943

-Rudolf Witzleben wrote this secret message to his family in Berlin-Charlottenburg on 6 August 1945.
-Rudolf Witzleben, born 27.11.1898 in Hanover, worked as an engineer at AEG in Treptow.
-According to his daughter Inka, he was arrested by the Soviet secret service NKWD in Berlin-Charlottenburg on 7 June 1945 and transferred to the Soviet Special Camp No. 7 in Weesow.
-The accusation was that he had been an "agitator".
+Rudolf Witzleben wrote this secret message to his family in Berlin-Charlottenburg on August 6, 1945.
+Rudolf Witzleben, born 1898 in Hanover, worked as an engineer at AEG in Treptow.
+According to his daughter Inka, he was arrested by the Soviet secret service (NKWD) in Berlin on June 7, 1945 and transferred to Soviet special camp No. 7 in Weesow.
+The accusation was that he had been an “agitator”.

-After the unconditional surrender on 8 May 1945, Germany had been divided into four occupation zones by the Allies of the anti-Hitler coalition.
-The Allies had agreed to the internment of leading National Socialists and influential supporters at the victors' conferences, most recently at the Potsdam Conference in late July 1945.
-In the Soviet occupation zone (SBZ), the Soviet secret service NKWD was primarily responsible for this, under whose aegis the Allied practice of internment partly mixed with elements of Stalinist arbitrariness.
+After the unconditional surrender, Germany had been divided into four occupation zones by the Allies of the anti-Hitler coalition.
+At the Potsdam conference in late July 1945, the Allies had agreed to the internment of leading National Socialists and influential supporters.
+In the Soviet occupation zone, the NKWD was primarily responsible for this, under whose aegis the Allied practice of internment partly mixed with elements of Stalinist arbitrariness.

-The NKWD had set up a total of ten special camps in the Soviet Occupation Zone, five of them in the territory of the present-day state of Brandenburg.
+The NKWD had set up a total of ten special camps in the Soviet occupation zone, five of them in the territory of the present-day state of Brandenburg.
 Detained persons from Berlin and the surrounding area were mainly sent to Special Camp No. 7, which was located in the small village of Weesow northeast of Berlin from May 1945 until its transfer to Sachsenhausen in August 1945.
-The inadequate security conditions of the provisionally set up camp from the point of view of the NKVD led to its transfer to the site of the former Sachsenhausen concentration camp.
+The inadequate security conditions of the provisionally set up camp in Wessow led to its transfer to the site of the former Sachsenhausen concentration camp.

 Back